Murder trial of Christopher Young begins in Napa; defense implicates acquaintance in 2020 shooting

 The first day of Young’s trial in Napa County Superior Court opened with clashing narratives about who killed 18-year-old Nathan Gabriel Garza on Aug.
 16, 2020 outside the Safeway where the recent high school graduate worked.
-Young, who has been held in the Napa County jail since that day, faces a potential life sentence in state prison without parole.
+Young, a 26-year-old Martinez resident who has been held in the Napa County jail since that day, faces a potential life sentence in state prison without parole.

 Prosecutors described the killing as Young’s retaliation for a police encounter a week earlier at another Safeway in Cordelia, where a drug citation put in him trouble with the law after he went on probation after another arrest in April 2020.